 Health and well-being is valued very highly at RDN and we ensure that this is a priority across all areas of nursery life.
 We believe that an integrated approach to well-being, one that embraces mind, body, society, and the environment is essential to enable children, families and our staff team to thrive and flourish.

 We are proud to announce our nursery has received a national ‘Good Food Award’ for our commitment to children’s food and nutrition.
-This has been awarded by the Children’s Food Trust who are the leading experts in children’s food.
+This has been awarded by the Children’s Food Trust who were the leading experts in children’s food.

 This means you can be sure the food on your child’s plate is varied and nutritious and meets the Voluntary Food and Drink Guidelines for Early Years settings.
 We are committed to ensuring every child has the opportunity to eat well at our nursery.